Crisp, Crumble, Betty, Or Buckle: Which Is Which?

 When it comes to baked fruit-and-pastry desserts, the classic pie isn’t the only game in town.
 These yummy concoctions are a favorite any time of the year.
-They work with whatever fruit is in season, in any shape pan, but they go by many names, so it can get confusing.
+They work with whatever fruit is in season (and fall means apples!), in any shape pan, but they go by many names, so it can get confusing.

-Here’s a refresher course what to call the most common baked fruit desserts.
-So if Aunt Susie tells you to bring an apple crumble to the next pot luck supper, you’ll know exactly what she’s talking about.
-While there are regional differences in how these desserts are named, we provide the general description of each.
+Here’s a refresher course on what to call the most common baked fruit desserts.
+So if Aunt Susie tells you to bring an Apple Betty to the next pot luck supper, you’ll know exactly what she’s talking about.
+While there are regional differences in how these desserts are named, we provide a general description of each.

 Crumble: Crumbles are very similar to crisps, but the name originated in England.
 Both contain fresh fruit and are covered with a streusel topping that gets baked.
 Crumble toppings, however, usually do not contain oats, whereas crisp toppings do.